dattgoswami/BookSummaries/2_DDIA.md

 ### 18. **Performance Trade-Offs**:
 - Indexes speed up reads but can slow down writes.
 The choice and optimization should be based on the application's query patterns.

-## Practical Application for Software Engineers
+## B. Practical Application for Software Engineers

 1. **Select the Appropriate Database and Storage Engine**: Choose a database system and storage engine that aligns with your application's primary needs (OLTP or OLAP).